 In many instances, having MVP won’t impact your health and requires no treatment.
-Talk with your health care provider about how to prevent complications from MVP based on your level of risk.
+Talk with your health care team about how to prevent complications from MVP based on your level of risk.
 If you’re prescribed medication, take it as directed.

 - Symptoms are getting worse

 - The left ventricle or left atrium of the heart become enlarged

 - The heart function (ejection fraction) decreases

 MVP rarely becomes a serious condition.
 However, in the most serious cases it can cause abnormal heartbeats (arrhythmias) that may eventually become life-threatening.

 When mitral valve prolapse is severe enough to cause significant valve leakage, called “regurgitation,” it can lead to serious complications such as heart attack and stroke.
 This happens because when the valve leaks, it can cause the atrium to enlarge.
 An enlarged atrium may lead to heart rhythm problems such as atrial fibrillation, which may cause blood clots to form.
 When clots travel from the heart to the arteries or the brain, it can lead to a stroke or heart attack.

 Do people with MVP need to take antibiotics before dental procedures?

 The use of antibiotics before having a dental procedure is no longer recommended by the American Heart Association for patients with mitral valve prolapse, regardless of whether they have associated symptoms.

 - Print our handy pre-surgery checklist: Facing and Recovering from Major Surgery (PDF)(link opens in new window) | Spanish (PDF)